Get News & Updates Directly To Your Inbox

 Recommendations for women at average breast cancer risk:

 Screening mammograms are covered at no cost* when performed by a provider in your health plan’s network.
-Coverage for preventive care services at no cost share may vary depending on your specific benefit plan and use of network providers.
+Coverage may vary for preventive care services with no member cost share, depending on your specific benefit plan and whether you use network providers.
 If you have questions, call the customer service number on your member ID card.

 Your health care provider may do additional tests if you have family members with a history of breast, ovarian, tubal or peritoneal cancer.
 These additional tests can show if this family history will put you at higher risk for breast cancer.
 You may have out-of-pocket costs for these additional tests.